vrnvu/go-sql/README.md

             - Smoke test: one row via prepared statement and validate serialization
     - Set number of workers/clients
         - Yes: Hard limit workers?
-            - i.e workers <= number_of_phisical_cores?
+            - Hard limit is 1024
 ### Runtime
     - Yes: Mapping hostmap = worker (simple Round Robin baseline)
     - Error handling?
-        - Yes: If something panics or context is cancel abort benchmark
+        - Yes: If something panics or context is cancelled abort benchmark
         - Yes: What if a request to TigerData fails?
 Do we backoff/retry?
             - It's important that we don't panic and retry instead, then mark as failed
     - Connections
         - Pool size, per-worker connections, simple backoff/retries?
-            Yes: N workers, 1 connection per worker, 3 retries without backof are fine
+            Yes: N workers, 1 connection per worker, 3 retries without backoff are fine
     - Logging and aggregation
         - Yes: Logs will be simple
         - No: We don't need fancy visualizations of data
-        - Yes: Print data aggregation as a simple table string() in stdout
+        - Yes: Print data aggregation as a simple table string() to stdout
 - Future enhancements (not needed now)
     - Take ideas from wrk/wrk2 (precise rate to TigerData)
     - Expand into e2e/integration tests